NelsonAlmendares/NelsonAlmendares/README.md

 ### 🌱 I’m currently studing software developer enginner
-### 💬 Ask me about Object Oriented Programing
-### 👯 I'm lookink to collaborate with a new Developers by team

 <!--
 **NelsonAlmendares/NelsonAlmendares** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.